The Baratza Virtuoso Review (the ‘Plus’ Conical Burr grinder model)

 If you are partial to pour-overs and French Press brewing, and want precise control over your grind so you can extract a clean, smooth cup of coffee, then the Virtuoso + is meant for you.

 If you occasionally dabble in espresso, the Virtuoso + will suffice for your needs.
-However, if you are obsessed with fine-tuning your espresso grind and dialing in your espresso machine to pull a perfect shot, then you should look elsewhere.
+However, if you are obsessed with fine-tuning your espresso grind and dialling in your espresso machine to pull a perfect shot, then you should look elsewhere.
 But for most other people, this might be the last grinder they’ll ever need.

-The Virtuoso + is our favorite grinder because we are coffee nerds, and we love its versatility and consistency.
+The Virtuoso + is our favourite grinder because we are coffee nerds, and we love its versatility and consistency.
 And if we have convinced you that the Virtuoso + deserves a place in your kitchen, head on over to Amazon to check it out.

 No, the Virtuoso + cannot grind fine enough for Turkish coffee.
 In fact, most home grinders are incapable of grinding coffee beans to the fine powder required for Turkish coffee.
 If you brew it regularly (or plan to), we’d recommend a dedicated Turkish coffee grinder.
 This will grind for espresso, french press and all manual brew styles.